mikasuon/Sublime-Text-D365-Web-Resources/README.md

 Features:
   * Create local files from Dynamics D365 Web Resources.
 Support for file hierarchies when a Web Resource have been named eg. "prefix_/project/filename.js".
   * Uses Microsoft ADAL libraries.
 Supports Multi-factor Authentication (MFA).
 No passwords ever saved to config files.
   * Can connect to multiple organizations at the same time.
-Source code can be easily sharen between organizations.
+Source code can be easily copy/pasted between organizations.
   * Automatic file backups when uploading Web Resources.
   * Automatic version conflict detection.
 User will be warned if a Web Resource have been modified since the last time Web Resources were downloaded (of course local/server backups will be taken if user makes a wrong decision).